 Every physics student is taught how to draw free-body diagrams.
 If you’ve never been taught this, this is a great tutorial on drawing them.
 These simple diagrams make it easy to visualize the forces at play, but they may be too simplistic for certain people.

-I personally enjoyed drawing full boxes of relative scale, springs, and vectors of the appropriate length when I solved many of problems.
+I enjoyed drawing full boxes of relative scale, springs, and vectors of the appropriate length when I solved many of problems.
 It doesn’t matter what you prefer.
 All that matters is that you get into the habit of drawing the problems.

 Physics is not something you do in your head.
 It’s something you experience daily, quantify with numbers, and represent with simple drawings.